turingschool/curriculum/source/projects/gaming/metro-getting-started.markdown

 ## Wrap Up

-Within this exercise you were able to create a game that launches a title screen.
+On the surface, you created a simple menu for a game that doesn't exist.
+But, more importantly, you started working with Metro's concepts of scenes and actors.

-More importantly you gained an understanding about the metro framework.
+### Key Takeaways

-* All metro games have a game file containing information about the game.
-This is by default named 'metro'
+* All metro games have a game file containing information about the game, by default named `metro`
 * A metro game has models, views, and scenes.
 * Scenes are the coordinators or controllers for games.
 * Metro helper methods to allow you to quickly draw labels and menus on the screen.